zongruxie4/component-library/docs/ray.md

     Running anything on a ray cluster is bound to bring about more cryptic messages and harder debugging.
     Please make sure your benchmark works for the single node case first,

+!!! warning
+    This tool uses bayesian optimization, and will parallelize it over the number of GPUs provided.
+However, bayesian parallelization does not parallelize super well, so using a large number of GPUs is not reccomended.

+!!! warning
+    It is unclear if pruning with ray parallelization works without saving models.
+You may need to have this enabled for correct results.

 ## Set up a ray cluster

 If on CCC, start a head node with: